-The Future of Hip and Partial Knee Replacement Surgery is Happening Now – at Chippenham Hospital.
+The Future of Hip and Knee Replacement Surgery is Happening Now – at Chippenham Hospital.

-Chippenham is the only hospital in Central Virginia to offer MAKOplasty® robotic surgery to its patients in need of hip and partial knee replacements.
-If you suffer from chronic hip or knee pain and need a total hip or partial knee replacement, you’ve come to the right place.
+Chippenham is the only hospital in Central Virginia to offer Mako® Robotic-Arm Assisted Surgery to its patients in need of hip and knee replacements.
+If you suffer from chronic hip or knee pain and need a hip or knee replacement, you’ve come to the right place.

-When your Chippenham surgeon determines you’re a candidate for MAKOplasty, you’ll benefit from:
+When your Chippenham surgeon determines you’re a candidate for Mako, you’ll benefit from:

 - Quicker relief from hip or knee pain